What are the current treatments and their limitations?

 Existing drugs have serious drawbacks in terms of safety, resistance, stability, and cost.
 They have low tolerability, long treatment duration, and are difficult to administer.
 These drugs are used either as monotherapy or in combination for the various forms of leishmaniasis.

 - Amphotericin B deoxycholate: only an alternative treatment for VL in areas with high rates of unresponsiveness to antimonials where no other options are available.
 Need for hospitalization, constant renal monitoring of patients, 28-day duration of treatment, and infusion-related adverse events are notable drawbacks.
-Amphotericin B displays dose-limiting toxicity.
+Amphotericin B displays doselimiting toxicity.
 Registered in South Asian countries and some countries in Africa and Latin America.

-- AmBisome®: a liposomal formulation of amphotericin B, which is much safer and highly efficacious.
+- AmBisome®: a liposomal formulation of amphotericin B, which is comparatively much safer and highly efficacious.
 A single infusion of 10mg/kg has shown a 96.4% cure rate in Asia.
 However, high cost and the need for a cold chain limit widespread use.
-Registered for VL in India, USA, and Europe and used as a second-line drug for the treatment of PKDL in East Africa at higher doses than in India and for VL in Brazil.
+Registered for VL in India, USA, and Europe and used as a second-line drug for the treatment of VL in East Africa at higher doses than in India and for VL in Brazil.
 It is also used to treat PKDL cases in Sudan.
 A donation to WHO facilitates free distribution of AmBisome® to the three countries involved in the elimination strategy in South Asia for primary VL patients, and as a rescue treatment for African VL.
 It is not properly evaluated for cutaneous leishmaniasis (CL).